Administration

 • Caroline Surman is the Project and Communications Manager with the Center for Science and Society and the Making and Knowing Project.
 She assists in planning events, administering the Center's grant programs, and oversees communications and social media.
 She is also responsible for training and overseeing the Center's Work Study Administrative Assistants.
 Caroline studied anthropology with a minor in environmental science at Barnard College and holds a masters of science in nonprofit management from Columbia University.
 Previously, she worked for Bank Street School for Children and the Port Authority of New York and New Jersey.

 • Anamika is an undergraduate work-study student at the Center for Science and Society, studying civil engineering with a minor in computer science.
-Deeply passionate about leveraging engineering to bridge socio-economic disparities, Anamika actively participates in organizations such as Engineers without Borders and the Society of Women Engineers.
-In addition, she is actively engaged with the Columbia Community, assuming various leadership roles, which include serving as an orientation leader for the New Student Orientation Program and acting as a recruitment liaison for the Muslim Student House.
-Back home in Georgia, Anamika is very active in her community, having interned and volunteered at community-centered organizations such as Live Healthy Gwinnett.
-In her free time, Anamika loves to explore the boroughs of NYC, go on food crawls with friends, and create art.
+She is passionate about leveraging engineering to bridge socio-economic disparities.
+At Columbia, she's a member of Engineers without Borders and the Society of Women Engineers, and served as an orientation leader for the New Student Orientation Program, and a recruitment liaison for the Muslim Student House.
+Back home in Georgia, Anamika interned at community-centered organizations such as Live Healthy Gwinnett.
+In her free time, Anamika loves to explore NYC, go on food crawls with friends, and create art.

 Profiles, showing -